microsoft/PowerToys/specs/specs.md

-This filder is where specs for PowerToys will be stored
+This folder is where specs for PowerToys will be stored